The Hyper-Independence Of a Woman with Too Much Masculine Energy

 How Do You Know If This Pattern Reflects Inner Protection?

-If strength feels exhausting rather than empowering, it may indicate a protective emotional pattern rather than a natural personality trait.
+If strength feels exhausting, it may indicate a protective emotional pattern rather than a natural personality trait.

 Signs of inner protection